fence-io/website/content/articles/networking/linux-network-namespace/index.md

 '
 ```

-Let's review the configuration of `clink1` within the `app1` network namespace to inspect the assignment of IP addresses.
+Review the configuration of `clink1` within the `app1` network namespace to inspect the assignment of IP addresses.

 ```
 root@ubuntu:~# nsenter --net=/run/netns/app1 ip addr show dev clink1